SJTU-PLV/nominal-compcert-popl22-artifact/README.md

     @@ time "RTLmach" RTLmachproof.transf_program
     ...
     ```

+- The assembly language `Asm` is complied into `RealAsm` by following
+  the same psses in Stack-Aware CompCert (see [1]).
+We have
+  implemented and proved these passes for the x86 backend.

+  + An alternative x86 assembly semantics (called `Single-Stack Asm`)
+    that makes use of a single and contiguous stack is defined in
+    `x86/SSAsm.v`.
+Note that `Single-Stack Asm` still uses pseudo
+    registers and instructions like `Asm`.
+The forward simulation
+    between `Asm` semantics and `Single-Stack Asm` is proved in
+    `x86/SSAsmproof.v`.
+This proof makes critical use of abstract
+    stack to merge the individual stack frames into a single and
+    contiguous stack.

+  + A third x86 semantics (called `RealAsm`) is defined
+    `x86/RealAsm.v`. `RealAsm` no longer relies on pseudo registers or
+    instructions.
+The forward simulation between `Single-Stack Asm`
+    and `RealAsm` is proved in `x86/RealAsmproof.v`.
+This proof is
+    almost identical to the one in Stack-Aware CompCert.

 - (Theorem 5.2) The final correctness theorem is defined in `driver/Compiler.v`, as follows:

   ```